 Medical expenses are often the most immediate and substantial costs incurred after an accident.
 You can pursue compensation for:

-- Surgeries: Costs of surgical procedures needed due to injuries sustained in the accident.
+- Surgeries: The costs of surgical procedures needed due to injuries sustained in the accident.

 - Rehabilitation: Physical therapy and other rehabilitative services to aid recovery.